 Check the damaged wooden part thoroughly and take out the rotten part.
 You can use chisels and a hammer to remove the rotten part.

 It is very important to get the rotten part out.
 Because if even a little rotten part is left in the joist, it starts rotting the wood again.

 After removing the rotten part from the joist, thoroughly clean the joist with a wire brush.
-If it is not cleaned well then the Wood Sealer will not hold up well with the joist and it starts to deteriorate again after some time.
+If it is not cleaned well, the Wood Sealer will not hold up well with the joist, and it starts to deteriorate again after some time.